Mickey's Farm: Production

-The show was originally developed in association with The Pet Network, designed for children ages 2–6.
+The show was originally developed in association with The Pet Network, designed for children ages 2–8.
 All episodes are 11 minutes in length, with two episodes usually shown within a 30-minute time slot when aired on TV.
 Season 1 (26 episodes) was produced in 2009 and was directed by Christian Sparkes and was produced by Ed Martin, who was also the show's executive producer.
 Season one began airing on The Pet Network in October 2009 and Qubo in December 2014.
 Season 2 (39 episodes, the most in its run) was produced in 2010 and was directed by Allison White.
 Season two began airing on The Pet Network in 2010 and Qubo in late-December 2014.
 Seasons 3, 4 and 5 (26 episodes each) were produced and began airing in 2011, 2012 and 2013, respectively.
+In the UK, it aired on 4 June 2010.
 Each episode includes an original score created by Jeremy Rice.